oneapi-src/level-zero-spec/include/tools/PROG.md

 If the requested API version is not supported,
 ::ZE_RESULT_ERROR_UNSUPPORTED is returned.
-If the tools supports different API versions it may try to request a different version.
+If the tool supports different API versions it may try to request a different version.

 If the requested API version is supported the following properties are